Mastering¶

 application {

-offer_url = juju_offer.prometheus-remote-write.url
+offer_url = module.cos-lite.prometheus_remote_write_offer_url

 }